-- The MOE continue to provide transport and meals via the Public Transport Service Corporation (PTSC) and National School Dietary Services Limited (NSDSL) respectively, to students who will be attending face-to-face classes.
-Principals will be required to submit the names of such students who require meals and transport so that necessary arrangements can be made. - The distribution of Government-procured laptops and mifi devices will continue to ensure that all students, including the most vulnerable, as well as teachers, are in possession of the basic tools for online and blended learning.
+• The MOE continues to provide transport and meals via the Public Transport Service Corporation (PTSC) and National School Dietary Services Limited (NSDSL) respectively, to students who require these services.
+Principals will be required to submit the names of students who require meals and transport so that necessary arrangements

+- can be made.
+School principals to use criteria as recommended by the NSDSL when identifying students for breakfast and lunch. - The distribution of Government-procured laptops and mifi devices will continue to ensure that all students, including the most vulnerable, as well as teachers, are in possession of the basic tools for blended learning.